Tokyo Skytree vs Tokyo Tower: Which one’s right for you?

 Standing 634m tall, Japan’s tallest tower impresses with futuristic observation decks, immersive exhibits, and sweeping views of the Tokyo skyline.
 The attached Sumida Aquarium and Solamachi mall make it a full-day experience.

-Perfect for you if you want:
+Perfect if you want:

 • Japan’s highest observation deck (450m!)